 – 5 tbsp (75ml) nut, oat or dairy milk

 1. Put the oats and water into a small saucepan.
 Put on the lid and leave to soak – overnight if you can, or for at least 20 minutes if you’re less organised!

-2. Add the nut milk and coconut oil and stir.
-Bring to the boil, then turn down the heat and simmer for 3-4 minutes until thickened.
+2. Stir in the nut milk and a pinch of salt.
+Bring to the boil, then turn down the heat and simmer for 3-4 minutes until thickened to your liking.
 That’s all there is to it!